State of Illinois v. Alice Wynekoop: Saturday, February 24

 Public attendance at the courthouse was dwindling, with only twelve onlookers "in the spectators' seats" on Saturday.
 Enid Hennessey was cross-examined, and the prosecution called the undertaker, Thomas Ahern, to the stand.
 He stated that he thought Wynekoop's call strange, because he had to ask Wynekoop once he arrived at the house why she had called him and did not see the deceased until after Wynekoop had detailed to him her whereabouts that day.
 Ahern was followed by the insurance agents and telegraph messengers, whose testimonies were substantially the same as in the first trial.
 The session was adjourned at noon, and Wynekoop stated she would "go to bed at once and remain there until Monday morning."

-February 26 – March 3 – Second Week of Retrial
+February 26 to March 3 – Second week of retrial

 Monday, February 26

 On Monday, February 26, the trial arrived at the point where the first was interrupted—with the prosecution's submission of the statement made by Wynekoop during interrogation.
 Before the statement could be introduced, however, the bench again was asked to rule on its admissibility.
-Dr. Harry Hoffman, the Cook County psychiatrist present at the time of Wynekoop's admission, was first to take the stand, testifying that in answer to his question about her motivation for the crime, Wynekoop answered, "'I did it to save the poor dear.'"
+Dr. Harry Hoffman, the Cook County psychiatrist present at the time of Wynekoop's admission, was first to take the stand, testifying that in answer to his question about her motivation for the crime, Wynekoop answered, "I did it to save the poor dear."
 It was not clear if "the poor dear" was Rheta or Earle and if "it" was her admission of shooting Rheta or the shooting itself.